LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/06-Pretty-Vizualizations.md

 All we're doing here is parsing the `debugSteps` from `DebugMatch` into data structures which our templates know what to do with.
 This includes breaking the input string into three pieces so that we can render the characters before the current character, the current character, and remaining characters in different ways.

-To make this work, we just need a few template data structures, as well as the template itself.
+To make this work, we just need a few template data structures, as well as the template itself, which also be found on [github](https://github.com/LeweyM/search/blob/c31ebe6066a6cabd74ef2afadaee20a81a875d2a/src/v5/templates.go#L26-L99).

 ```go
 // templates.go